github/site-policy/Policies/github-terms-of-service.md

 <TABLE>
  <TR>
-   <TD VALIGN="TOP">You want at least one example of what these rights enable us to do with Your Content</TD>
+   <TD VALIGN="TOP">If the alternative is no examples, you want five examples of what these rights enable us to do with Your Content</TD>
    <TD VALIGN="TOP">
      <details>
         <summary open="false">:collapsible:</summary><BR>